3D models are ubiquitous in many fields:

 vec3 R_skybox = reflect(-V, N);

-The normals of a normal map are not stored in world coordinates (which would depend on the object’s orientation), but in a local frame of reference relative to the triangle called tangent space \((T, B, N)\):
+The normals of a normal map are not stored in world coordinates (which would depend on the object’s orientation), but in a frame local to the triangle called the tangent space \((T, B, N)\) :

-This frame is defined by the texture coordinates \((u, v)\) and the triangle vertex positions:
+This frame is defined by the texture coordinates \((u, v)\) and the positions of the triangle’s vertices:

-The final normal in world coordinates is obtained by a change of basis:
+The final normal vector in world coordinates is obtained by a change of basis:

-Vertex shader: computation of the tangent frame and passing it to the fragment shader.
+Vertex shader: calculation of the tangent frame and passing to the fragment shader.

 layout(location = 0) in vec3 vertex_position;